|Chris Carlson||Technical Director|

 Dave came to us from a position as a Senior Electronics Technician with extensive experience in the latest technologies, product development, manufacturing, R&D, and troubleshooting.
 Personal strengths include detail oriented, highly self-motivated, strong team contributor, methodical analytical skills, and resourceful problem solving abilities.

-Chris Dalessio, EMI Senior Technician
+Chris Dalessio, Senior EMC Technician